Skip to Content

 My novel, At the Stoke of Nine O’Clock, is the result of a long-held fascination with one woman.

 I first became aware of Ruth Ellis (pictured below) when I was a teenager.
 Ruth was that rarity: a female killer.
+Women, as we know, are far more likely to be victims rather than killers.
+(Arguably, the two are not mutually exclusive.)
+And unlike their male counterparts, women who kill tend to know their victims.
+This was the case with Ruth.
 ‘Six revolver shots shattered the Easter Sunday calm and a beautiful platinum blonde stood with her back to the wall.
-In her hand was a revolver…’ I was hooked by the story of the blonde hostess, who took a gun, tracked down her errant racing-boy lover to a public house in Hampstead, shot him in cold blood, then calmly asked a bystander to call the police.
+In her hand was a revolver…’ I was hooked by the story of the blonde hostess who shot her lover in cold blood, then calmly asked a bystander to call the police.

 “The traditional female role is a nurturer, not a murderer.
 Extreme violence is far more alien to females than to males.” ~ James Alan Fox, criminologist